 Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-X State Medicaid Agency ☐ Weekly
+State Medicaid Agency Weekly

-Operating Agency ☐ Monthly
+Operating Agency Monthly

-☐ Sub-State Entity Quarterly
+Sub-State Entity Quarterly

+Other Specify: Annually

+Continuously and Ongoing

 Other Specify:

-X Continuously and Ongoing

-Other Specify:

-c.
-Timelines When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Financial Accountability that are currently non-operational.
-No Yes Please provide a detailed strategy for assuring Financial Accountability, the specific timeline for implementing identified strategies, and the parties responsible for its operation.
+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Financial Accountability that are currently non-operational.

+Please provide a detailed strategy for assuring Financial Accountability, the specific timeline for implementing identified strategies, and the parties responsible for its operation.